Gmail vs Outlook.com: Which one is better?

 Within Gmail, users can enable certain features that may or may not work as expected but appear to be stable enough to be let free outside of Google.
 These features are part of Google Labs.
 As such they are experimental, pre-release items to be used at the user's risk.
 In the humble opinion of this writer, some of these are good, some less useful, but we have never tried a feature that has yet proved to destroy everything.

 Gmail, as you would expect, integrates with Google Docs, as well as the wider G Suite.
-This is pretty seamless with, for example, the ability to open up attachments in a Google Apps, such as Docs or Sheets, work on them and then save them to Drive - all without leaving the Google ecosystem.
+This is pretty seamless with, for example, the ability to open attachments in a Google App, such as Docs or Sheets, work on them and then save them to Drive - all without leaving the Google ecosystem.

 Gmail can also integrate with third-party apps, such as CRM apps.
 Google offers its Apps Marketplace as a means for third-party ISVs to show off their wares to users of Gmail and more importantly, Google Apps.
 Gmail can also import contacts from social media accounts into your address book.
 Furthermore, you can even use Google Translate within a message, an option missing in Outlook.